GET SOCIAL AND BUILD A COMMUNITY OF READERS

 - Start writing that book – use our Author & Illustrator Academy videos to give you hints and tips, and talk to your friends for inspiration.

 - Discover more about this year’s World Book Day £1 authors with our online previews – and discuss them with your friends.
-Which book will you choose this year?

 - Organise a regular Zoom call or set up a WhatsApp group to talk about books and reading with your friends and family.
 Choose a specific book or just talk about what attracts you to – or puts you off – certain books.